Stadium College Football

-Stadium College Football is the broadcast of NCAA Division I football games by Stadium for the Stadium network, Facebook, the Bally Sports regional networks and Marquee Sports Network.
-Stadium College Football debuted on September 2, 2017 with a college football game between C-USAs UAB and SWACs Alabama A&M.
+Stadium College Football was the broadcast of NCAA Division I football games by Stadium for the Stadium network, Facebook, the Bally Sports regional networks and Marquee Sports Network.
+Stadium College Football debuted on September 2, 2017, with a college football game between C-USAs UAB and SWACs Alabama A&M.

 History

 Prior to Stadium

 Prior to Stadium, the Sinclair Broadcast Group (co-owner of Stadium) operated the American Sports Network, which was a sports brand that produced and distributed sports events, including college football, similarly Silver Chalice (co-owner of Stadium) operated Campus Insiders, a service that was dedicated to the online streaming of sporting events, including college football.

 On April 13, 2017, it was officially announced that the American Sports Networks and Campus Insiders would merge into Stadium.
 A television network that would target both broadcast and digital platforms, with the linear service utilizing the syndication and broadcast network built out for ASN, and Campus Insiders providing original studio and long-form programming to the venture.
 After a soft launch in July 2017, the service officially launched on August 24, with ASN's over-the-air network formally joining Stadium on September 6.